Introduction

 • is_visible (required, boolean)

-• content_type (required, value is either url or file)
+• content_type (required, value is either url, file or base64)

 Conditional fields.